-Volunteers across the globe give their time, talent and support to teach a skill, participate in various activities, or share the work load of our staff.
+Volunteers across the globe give their time, talent and support to teach a skill, participate in various activities, or share the workload of our staff.
 Over the years, volunteering and internship have evolved into a structured programme at Salaam Baalak Trust.
-Volunteers need to commit to a minimum of four weeks, so as to achieve continuity and tangible outcomes.
-The programme begins with an induction of the volunteers to Salaam Baalak Trust programmes and services, followed by matching a volunteer's skills and profile with the present needs of the organisation, and the actual commencement of volunteering activity.
-Volunteer activities are concurrently assessed, and a final evaluation marks the closure of a volunteer's work.
-This well-planned strategy makes volunteering a productive exercise for the volunteers and organisation rather than a mere series of sporadic efforts.
-Salaam Baalak Trust attaches value and significance to a volunteer's engagement with various facets of the organisation, such as teaching English, training tour guides with communicative skills, marketing the City Walk, documentation, teaching school subjects, non-formal education, computers, theatre activities and counselling, among others.
-The only requisites from the volunteer are dedication and a commitment to work for the cause of street children.
-Salaam Baalak Trust's volunteer and internship programme has had positive results, wherein many volunteers and interns invariably extend their association with Salaam Baalak Trust or become Salaam Baalak Trust ambassadors and raise funds after returning to their home countries.
+Volunteers need to commit to a minimum of four weeks, to achieve continuity and tangible outcomes.
+The programme begins with an induction of the volunteers to Salaam Baalak Trust programmes and services, followed by matching the profile (skills) of the volunteer with the current needs of the organisation, to commence the volunteering period.
+Volunteer activities are concurrently assessed and a final evaluation marks the closure of a volunteer's work.
+This well-planned strategy makes volunteering a productive exercise for the volunteers and the organisation rather than a mere series of sporadic efforts.
+Salaam Baalak Trust attaches value and significance to a volunteer's engagement with various facets of the organisation, such as teaching English, training tour guides with communicative skills, marketing the City Walk, documentation, teaching school subjects, non-formal education, computers, theatre activities, and counselling, among others.

 Volunteering at Salaam Baalak Trust can be a life-changing experience.
-Our volunteers come from all over the world and have contributed in creative ways to impacting the lives of the children we work with, from teaching English in NFE schools to starting Hip-Hop classes.
-Learn more
+Our volunteers come from all over the world and have contributed in creative ways to impact the lives of the children we work with, from teaching English to starting Hip-Hop classes with a group of our boys.